Fuel duty rates

 As has been widely covered in the media, UK fuel tax is high by international standards rising steadily over the last 15 years.
 Between 1993 and 1999 there was a rapid increase with fuel duty increasing by 3% above inflation under the 'Fuel duty escalator’ designed to generate revenues and discourage people from using their cars.

 However, due to the economic downturn, a 'Fair fuel duty stabiliser' was introduced in 2011 to control fuel costs by avoiding automatic increases in fuel duty as long as oil prices remain high, with any increase only permitted when, and if, oil prices fall.
 Revenues lost by the introduction of the stabiliser are balanced by increasing tax on North Sea oil revenues.

 It was predicted that the Chancellor would add a penny per litre to the price of fuel duty for petrol and diesel in the Budget 2016 announcements.
-However, this didn't materialise, with the confirmation that the fuel duty freeze would continue at least until the next budget in 2017.
+However, this didn't materialise and has continued to be absent from Budget announcements, with the confirmation that the fuel duty freeze would continue at least 2019.